 The TexShare program allows patrons of Texas libraries to check out books from other Texas libraries that they visit.

-TexShare cards are available free at the library main desk, and allow all HT students, faculty, and staff to visit and use the resources of the University of Texas, Austin Community College, the Austin Public Library, and many other libraries all across the state.
+TexShare cards are available free at the Circulation Desk, and allow all HT students, faculty, and staff to visit and use the resources of the University of Texas, Austin Community College, the Austin Public Library, and many other libraries across the state.
+TexShare cards are valid for one semester for students and one calendar year for faculty.